boaz-foux/H.EDON/README.md

 this project was established to make life easier & simpler for the little worker who need to bind c++ with node.

 #### the meaning of HEDON:
-- is node.h spelled backwards
+- is node.h spelled backwards.
 - the mentality behind this project is to achieve a the hedonistic way of code by maximize the pleasure and the simplicity, and to minimize the headaches and the complexity.
+- HEDON is build with variadic templates and doesn't inforce you to maintain the interface code, for every change in the core.

 for easy implementation just run in you project directory:
 ``` bash